-Part 1 of this blog post discusses how to become CCPA compliant if you use these ad networks for retargeting.
+Part 1 of this blog post provides tips on becoming CCPA compliant if you “sell” information.

-Part 2 of this post is a discussion of the specific language in CCPA that led us and a large number of companies to the conclusion that advertising that utilizes retargeting constitutes a sale under CCPA.
+Part 2 of this post is a discussion of the specific language in the CCPA that led us to the conclusion that interest-based advertising constitutes a sale under CCPA.

-Because retargeting constitutes a sale under CCPA (we explain why in Part 2), you have a few options.
-If you choose to continue using retargeting, you must provide consumers with the right to opt out.
-Specifically, you must:
+Because interest-based advertising may constitute a sale under CCPA (we explain why in Part 2), you have a few options.
+If you choose to continue using interest-based advertising for California consumers, you must provide them the Right to Opt-Out.

-Add a link to the bottom of your home page that reads: Do Not Sell My Personal Information
+- Add a link to your homepage that reads: Do Not Sell My Personal Information

 - Ensure the link directs the website visitor to directions for how to opt-out of any cookies associated with the advertisers.

 Because there is no universal opt-out process, how you implement an opt-out depends on the particular ad networks your business uses.
 Some ad networks follow technical specifications established by the Interactive Advertising Bureau (IAB).
 Others respect settings established by the Digital Advertising Alliance (DAA).
 Some ad networks do not participate in either and may require more work to enable opt-outs.

 If you provide email addresses of your customers directly to an ad network for purposes of interest-based advertising, a cookie-based opt-out will not effectively opt your users or customers out of that sharing of information.

 If you need help, let us know.
 We have tools to assist businesses with their advertising opt-outs based on a wide range of information-sharing practices.